thecodecrate/python-pipeline/tests/spec-001--class-composition-with-partial-classes.md

 #### Partials

-Partials contain additional functionality.
-Each partial class should be named `With<PartialName>` and stored in the `partials` folder.
-The corresponding interface should be named `With<PartialName>Interface`.
+Partials add extra functionality to the composed class.

-All partial interfaces must import the base interface.
-When importing the base interface, rename it to `WithBaseInterface` to distinguish the base class from other components and maintain naming consistency.
+Partial interfaces must always import the base interface.
+When importing, they must be renamed as `WithBaseInterface` to distinguish the base class from other components and maintain naming consistency.
+Partial interfaces are named `With<PartialName>Interface`.

 ```pseudo
 WithBaseInterface = aliasTo(CatBaseInterface)